janlay/openai-cloudflare/README.md

 9. Input `KV` (UPPERCASE) in the left, and choose new KV namespace created in step 4.
 10. Click "Save and deploy" button.

-## 5. Config the new created service - Code
+## 6. Configure the newly created service - Code
 1. Open the [raw code of worker.js](https://raw.githubusercontent.com/janlay/openai-cloudflare/master/worker.js).
 2. Copy all of the code.
 3. Go back to the detail page of the new created service.